Sol La Ti’s 20 anniversary in the press. Read this beautiful interview with Gabriele Tranchina on Winnie, an educational website for young families

 20 anniversary interview with Gabriele Tranchina on Winnie

 In 1997 Ms Tranchina, was attempting to make a transition in her life.
 Having come from Germany some years prior with a teaching degree from J.W.
-Goethe University in Frankfurt/M., she decided that she now would like to supplement her income as a Jazz Vocalist by teaching music to children.
+Goethe University in Frankfurt/M., she decided that she would like to pass on her knowledge to the next generation and teach children music.

 In a telephone conversation with her friend Arleen Kestenbaum, she learned about a “mommy and me” program called Music Together®.
 Arleen had taken her oldest daughter to such a class and she thought it would be perfect for Gabriele.
 Within a month Ms Tranchina attended the initial 3-day training course and was